top of page

 How to secure the best prices.

 Although this is meant to be a DIY guide, as these price points represent such a huge financial investment, to ensure you get the best possible deal, don't hesitate to contact us.
-My team and I are always available to chat, offer advice, and to ensure you find the best deal.

 Cruise prices fluctuate like airfares.
 They move up and down depending on availability and demand.
 If there are many unsold cabins, the yield management systems will reduce pricing to increase sales.
 Conversely, prices are more likely to rise if a cruise starts to sell out due to higher demand.